 The International Studies major is inherently multidisciplinary.
 Students completing the major pursue coursework in some combination of anthropology, economics, history, political science, religious studies, and sociology, in addition to the study of a foreign language.

-The number of students applying for the major has grown dramatically in recent years.
 Students pursuing an International Studies major are challenged to develop critical thinking and writing skills, to master an additional language, and to engage important questions of our day from the perspectives of multiple disciplines.

 - Complete coursework across a range of disciplines: anthropology, economics, history, political science, religious studies, and sociology.

 - Achieve proficiency in a second language.
 Holy Cross offers Arabic, Chinese, French, German, Italian, Russian, and Spanish.